Azure/azure-sdk-for-js/documentation/DPG-quickstart.md

         },
     ```

-    Here, you also need to replace the `packageName`, `projectFolder` into your own services'.
+    You also need to replace the `packageName`, `projectFolder` entries with your own services'.

 # After SDK generation